dfm/astropy/docs/stats/transit_periodogram.rst

 >>> model = TransitPeriodogram(t * u.day, y, dy=0.01)
 >>> periodogram = model.autopower(0.2)

-The output of the :func:`~astropy.stats.TransitPeriodogram.autopower` method is a :class:`~astropy.stats.TransitPeriodogramResults` object with several useful attributes, the most useful of which are generally the ``period`` and ``power`` attributes.
+The output of the :func:`TransitPeriodogram.autopower` method is a :class:`TransitPeriodogramResults` object with several useful attributes, the most useful of which are generally the ``period`` and ``power`` attributes.
 This result can be plotted using matplotlib: